ayesha-tahseen15/emailservice/source/README.md

 14. create routes.ts file inside routes folder and place the route required for the added controller method
 15. Start development server using npm run dev
-16. Test the api using postman
+16. Test the api using postman, added the postman collection, make sure to update to & from address.

+Run solution using below two commands npm install npm run dev